 If you took all the steps I outlined above, you now have a practical SHTF plan.
 Congratulations!

-You’re not magically out of the woods yet, however.
+You’re not out of the woods, however.
 In fact, if you keep stacking preps and skills, you’ll never be out of the woods.
 This is okay.
-Remember, I said practical prepping is a lifestyle.
-Following are some ways to stay on the path to personal preparedness.
+Remember, practical prepping is a lifestyle.

 Execute your plan.
 Now that you have a direction of travel, take the first step.
 Don’t wait.
 Don’t procrastinate.
-There will never be a perfect situation to make the changes you have outlined.
+There will never be a perfect situation to make the changes you’ve outlined.
 Carve out the time and money now and do what needs to be done.
-If you only do one thing to improve your situation, you have invested wisely.

 Consistency is king.
-Buy two Mountain House long term storage meals every single payday and toss them in a tote.
+Buy two Mountain House long-term storage meals every single payday and toss them in a tote.
 When you can afford to do more, pick up a third pouch or even order a case, but set a goal for steady purchases.
-Over the course of time, you’ll lay back a healthy larder of tasty meals.

 Stay sharp.
 More important than your deep larder or arsenal are skills; the know-how and abilities you have.
 These need to be practiced and improved.
 Read books, blogs, and magazines.
 Watch prepper movies, shows, and videos.
 If it’s been a while since last First-Aid or CPR class, get re-certified.
 Take your gear out of the bag and review its functions and features.

 Review your plan regularly.
-This isn’t a ‘one and done’ exercise, but a plan you have to visit and revise often.
+This isn’t a ‘one and done’ exercise, but a plan you must visit and revise.
+It’s a living document.
 Keep the plan current as instability and unrest rises and subsides, as your life situation changes.
-Reviewing your threat assessment, budget, and plan regularly ensures relevance, balance, and continuity.

-Update your inventory often.
-Know what you have, where it is, when it expires, and check batteries.
+Update your inventory.
+Know what you have, where it is, and when it expires.
 Don’t rest on previous purchases that have been lost, spoiled, or gone dead.
 Maintain what you have as you add to it.

 Make prepping fun.
 Go camping and practice your skills and try out the new techniques you’ve learned.
 Start a fire, purify water, use a map and compass when you go hiking.
 Even reluctant family members will enjoy a day trip and learn skills if you start small and stay consistent.